heofthetea/rusty-dfa/README.md

 # Rusty DFA
-Regular Expression Engine using DFA construction, written in Rust.
+Regular Expression Engine based on Powerset DFA construction, written in Rust.

-> This is, primarily, another step in my journey to desperately learn Rust for my Studienarbeit lol

-[//]: # (<br>The DFA is constructed via [powerset construction]&#40;https://en.wikipedia.org/wiki/Powerset_construction&#41; from an appropriate NFA.)
+The goal is to create a somewhat-useful (however not perl-compatible) engine that can find patterns in strings and supports most syntactic features.
+Depending on my time and motivation I may try to improve this to be faster than grep (which is unrealistic tho).

+## Features
+- [x] Accepting a language described by a regular expression
+- [x] Determining whether any substring of a word matches `pattern`
+- [ ] (in development) Locating a match of `pattern` within a string
+- [ ] Locating the longest left-most substring matching `pattern` (i.e. greediness)

 ## Supported Syntax
 This will never be a fully perl-comatible expression engine, for the very simple reason that it uses a DFA and thus cannot possibly